fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

    :class: with-border
    :width: 60%

-   A simulation box with PEC at all boundaries acts like a shielded enclosure or a reverberation chamber, commonly used in EMC test labs.
-Image by Dr.
+   A simulation box with PEC at all boundaries acts like a shielded enclosure.
+   EMC test labs use room-sized metal enclosures to create reverberation chambers.
+Taking advantage of the standing waves due to reflections, one can create strong electric fields at selected positions to generate eletromagnetic interference.
-   Hans Georg Krauthäuser (Hgk at English Wikipedia), licensed under CC BY-SA 3.0.
+   Image by Dr. Hans Georg Krauthäuser (Hgk at English Wikipedia), licensed under CC BY-SA 3.0.

 **Perfect Electric Conductor (PEC)**: The simplest treatment sets the (tangential) electric field at the boundary to 0.